Welcome To Road to the Civil War.Org

 STUDENT RESEARCH THOUGHT-STARTERS

-A primary goal for this site is to engage students in learning more about American history by
+A primary goal for Road to the Civil War is to engage students in learning more about American history by

 highlighting topics that spark their interest and lead to individual research and for-credit papers